 BSC Central Services

-This page explains the various IT systems used in the Imbalance Settlement process.
-Collectively the systems in the shaded blue area are known as the ‘BSC Central Services’.
+This page explains the various systems and agents used in the Imbalance Settlement process.

 Services and data